-The Monitor Hills Project is owned 100% by ALLEGIANT, subject to underlying royalties, and consists of 106 unpatented mining claims located approximately 35km east-southeast of Tonopah, Nevada.
-ALLEGIANT began drilling at Monitor Hills in January 2019; 10-12 rotary drill holes, totaling up to 2,150 meters are planned.
-Drilling is focused on geochemical gold anomalies determined by surface sampling.
+The Monitor Hills Project is 100% owned by ALLEGIANT, subject to underlying royalties, and consists of 106 unpatented mining claims located approximately 35km east-southeast of Tonopah, Nevada.
+ALLEGIANT drilled 15 rotary drill holes totaling 2,535 meters at Monitor Hills in January and February 2019.
+Drilling was focused on geochemical gold anomalies determined by surface sampling.
+Assays are pending.

 ALLEGIANT performed detailed geologic mapping, completed grid geochemical surveys, and collected over 250 samples of outcrop and float at Monitor Hills.
 Surface sampling identified eight new target areas where gold values in outcrop exceed 1 g/t gold.
 Several gold anomalies (values from 20-245 ppb gold) were identified in mostly covered areas that are up to 300 metres long and 100 metres wide.